How to Win

 Scrutineering of The Marks.

-Once all the scores are tallied up at the end of each round, the contestant with the LOWEST SCORE will be considered the winner (plus year).
+Once all the scores are tallied up at the end of each round, the contestant with the LOWEST SCORE will be considered the winner.

-The contestant with the second lowest score of Mr Gay England will be awarded the title of 1st Runner Up (plus year).
+The contestant with the second lowest score of the contest (that year) will be awarded the title of 1st Runner Up.

-The contestant with the following lowest score of Mr Gay England will be awarded the title of 2nd Runner Up(plus year).
+The contestant with the following lowest score of the contest will be awarded the title of 2nd Runner Up.